By Gwenn Voelckers

 • Travel alone.
 Traveling alone, just like living alone requires the right frame of mind to be successful and enjoyable.
 When people hear about my solo travels, many exclaim, “Oh, you are so brave!”
 I want to respond, “Well, not really.”

 • Make a major purchase.
-I knew I should be practical, but what I really wanted was that sporty, little red sedan.
+I know I should be practical when buying a car, but what I really wanted was that 1967 Shelby GT500 engine.
 What to do?
 I bought it!
 All on my own.

 In my teens, I relied on my father’s advice when making major purchases.
 When I got married, I relied on husband’s.
 Now, I rely on myself.
 And that’s major.